• Skip to primary navigation

 Employee Benefits Law Group

-Home > Resources > Equity & Executive Compensation > You Want Your Employees to Have Stock—Here’s How to Do It Right
+Home > Resources > Equity & Executive Compensation > Rewarding Employees with Stock

-Giving Stock to Employees Outright or Selling It to Them at a Discount
+Granting or Selling Stock to Employees at a Discount

-What if you could accomplish the goals of transferring stock to an employee without having to transfer actual stock?
-Many employers use “synthetic equity” as a proxy for actual stock.
+What if you can accomplish the goals of transferring stock to an employee without having to transfer actual stock?
+Many employers opt for “synthetic equity” as an alternative.
 Synthetic equity is a grant of units that are treated like shares of stock, but do not come with shareholder rights.
-Depending on how the plan is structured, the employee can cash in at a predetermined time or on the occurrence of a predetermined event and be paid either the full value of their synthetic equity units based on the company’s current stock value or the spread between the value of the company stock at the time of the grant and the value at the time the employee cashes in.
-If properly designed, a synthetic equity plan keeps employees from being taxed until they cash in and have the cash to pay the tax.
-It also aligns the employee’s interests with the company’s interests without giving them a seat at the shareholder table.
+Depending on the plan’s structure, the employee can cash in their synthetic equity units at a predetermined time or event, receiving either the current stock value or the difference between the grant value and the cash-in value.
+A well-designed synthetic equity plan can defer taxes until the employee cashes in, aligning their interests with the company’s without complicating governance.

-There are many ways to transfer actual stock or the value of stock to a few or nearly all of your employees.
-From stock option plans and employee stock ownership plans (ESOPs) to restricted stock and stock appreciation rights plans (SARs), there’s likely a plan design that gives your valued employees the benefits of ownership without incurring unexpected taxes or bringing unwanted voices into your corporate governance.
-We can guide you to the plan design that helps you retain and recruit the kind of employees smart employers like you are looking for!
+There are many ways to transfer actual stock or the value of stock to your employees.
+From stock option plans and employee stock ownership plans (ESOPs) to restricted stock and stock appreciation rights plans (SARs), there is likely a plan design that gives your valued employees the benefits of ownership without incurring unexpected taxes or governance issues.
+We can guide you to the plan design that helps you retain and recruit valued employees.
 Let’s start a conversation.

 Filed Under: Equity & Executive Compensation